What is Electropolishing

 - ASTM B 912, Passivation of Stainless Steels Using Electropolishing

-Delstar offers the best, top quality electropolishing services in the United States.
-With jobs coming in from all around the country, our quality and craftsmanship speaks for itself.
+Delstar offers the best, top-quality electropolishing services in the United States.
+With jobs coming in from all around the country, our quality and craftsmanship speak for itself.
 Contact us today for our electropolishing services - available for all metals including stainless steel, tool steel, aluminum, bronze, copper and more.
 Needing a metal finishing service other than electropolishing?
 Delstar also provides the industry's best stainless steel passivation, metal pickling services and more.